tyoung3/sw/docs/FBP.md

 for sensitive data, like passwords.

-Component behavior can be controlled via arguments, environment variables,  in-stream commands and ordinary IPs.
+Component behavior can be controlled via arguments, environment variables,  in-stream commands, ordinary IPs, and signals.

 StreamWork does not distinguish between IIPs (initialization information packets) and ordinary IPs and therefore does not require any special processin or notation for IIPs within the network definition language.